auth0/laravel-auth0/docs/Installation.md

 ### Using Quickstart (Recommended)

-- Run the following command to create a new Laravel 9 project pre-configured with the SDK:
+- Create a new Laravel 9 project pre-configured with the SDK:

     ```shell
     composer create-project auth0-samples/laravel auth0-laravel-app